 - Cook the vegetables: Heat the oil in a medium saucepan.
 Add the chopped onion and carrot, then cook for about 8 minutes until soft and lightly browned.
 Remove with a slotted spoon and set aside.

-- Brown the beef: Turn the heat up to high.
-Add the minced beef and cook quickly, moving it around until browned all over.
+- Brown the beef: Turn the heat up high.
+Add the mince and cook quickly, moving it around until browned all over.

 - Divide the mince: Once tender, divide the mixture in half.
 Place one half in a bowl to cool and refrigerate for another meal.
 The remaining half is for your cottage pie.

-- Prepare the potatoes: While the meat simmers, boil the potato chunks in salted water until tender.
+- Prepare the potatoes: While the mince simmers, boil the potato chunks in salted water until tender.
 Drain well and return to the pan.
-Add the yoghurt and butter, then use an electric whisk to whip into a smooth, fluffy mash and season with salt.
+Add the yoghurt and butter, then use an electric whisk to whip into a smooth, fluffy mash.
+Season with salt.

-- Assemble the pie: Preheat your oven to 200°C (400°F).
-Spoon the hot mince into a baking dish and spread the whipped potato evenly over the top.
-Use a fork to make a pattern on the surface.
+- Assemble the pie: Spoon the hot mince into a ramekin or small baking dish.
+Spread the whipped potato evenly over the top and use a fork to make a pattern on the surface.

-- Add cheese and bake: Mix the grated cheese with the remaining herbs and sprinkle over the potato.
-Place the dish on a baking sheet on a high shelf in the oven.
-Bake for 35–40 minutes until golden and crusty.
+- Grill until golden: Mix the grated cheese with the remaining herbs and sprinkle over the potato.
+Place the dish under a preheated grill until the cheese is bubbling and the top is golden and crusty.